tradeoforigin/dataframe-go/README.md

 | 3X1 |   ANY   |
 +-----+---------+
 ```

 ### 2.1.
 Series manipulation

 Series provides a few functions for data manipulation:

 1. `s.Value(row int, options ...Options) T` returns the value of a particular row.
-2. `s.Prepend(val []T, options ...Options)` Prepend is used to set a value to the beginning of the series.
+2. `s.Prepend(val []T, options ...Options)` is used to set a value to the beginning of the series.
 3. `s.Append(val []T, options ...Options) int` is used to set a value to the end of the series.
-4. `s.Insert(row int, val []T, options ...Options)` Insert is used to set a value at an arbitrary row in the series.
+4. `s.Insert(row int, val []T, options ...Options)` is used to set a value at an arbitrary row in the series.
 All existing values from that row onwards are shifted by 1.
 5. `s.Remove(row int, options ...Options)` is used to delete the value of a particular row.
 6. `s.Reset(options ...Options)` is used clear all data contained in the Series.
 7. `s.Update(row int, val T, options ...Options)` is used to update the value of a particular row.